 A master’s in communication can also open more opportunities that can lead you to exciting and meaningful jobs in marketing, public relations, business, government, and the academe.
-Some examples of occupations where a master’s in communication can be used are postsecondary professor, marketing manager, broadcaster, and film and video professionals.
+Some examples of occupations where a master’s in communication can be used are postsecondary professor, marketing manager, broadcaster and other journalism careers, and film and video professionals.

 Most graduate programs require a bachelor’s degree from an accredited college or university.
 Some graduate schools might prefer applicants with a related bachelor’s degree as this can make it easier for the student to keep up with the coursework.
+For example, a student with a journalism degree can qualify for a master’s degree in communication.
 However, do not let this discourage you from applying.
 If you have a business degree, for instance, you might only need to take additional courses to get into a master’s in communication program.

 Before you become one of the millions of postsecondary students choosing to enroll in online programs, take note of these technological requirements you will need: